tobert/cstar-drive/README.md

 For this first pass, the drives were rolled by hand with a few simple scripts.
 In the future, this will be replaced by an existing tool such as Packer.

+I will push the code next week around 2013-10-22, after I have a little time to tidy things up.

 Notes
 =====